oxysoft/focusatwill-cli/README.md

 # Dependencies:

-* cURL: sending requests and downloading tracks
+* cURL: sending requests and downloading tracks.
-* joq: extracting data from json, quick and easy
+* jq: extracting data from json, quick and easy.
-* MPV: for playing tracks
+* MPV: for playing tracks.

 # Usage